eywat/rollo/README.md

 To run the bot simply run: `python rollo.py`

 If you want to add the Bot to a guild, in the Discord Developer Portal, you will to access _OAuth2_ under your Bot's _Application_.
 There you have to select `bot` in _SCOPES_ and in the then appearing _BOT PERMISSIONS_ you will need to select `Send Messages, Embed Links, Attach Files, Read Message History`.
+You can paste the appearing link into your browsers url bar and can select the guild you want to add the bot to.